-WASHINGTON (AP) -- The National Association of Realtors reports on sales of existing homes in February.
-The report is scheduled for release Thursday at 10 a.m.
-Eastern.
+WASHINGTON (AP) -- The National Association of Realtors reports on sales of existing homes in July.
+The report is scheduled to be released at 10 a.m.
+Eastern on Thursday.

 - Real Estate